VirgilSecurity/virgil-messenger-qt/README.md

 # Virgil Security Simple client/server example for *nix platforms

-## Quickstart
+# Quickstart

 ## Motivation
-This example consists of client and server parts which using Virgil Security stack functionality:
+This example consists of client and server parts which are using Virgil Security stack functionality:

 -   encrypt, decrypt, sign and verify data;
 -   interact with Virgil Keys Service;

-Both part can create own key pair and virgil cards.
+Both parts can create their own key pair and Virgil Cards.
-Virgil cards are pushed to Virgil Key Service.
+Virgil Cards are pushed to Virgil Key Service.
-And private keys are stored localy in file system.
+And private keys are stored locally in a file system.

 ## Unix Build